Wednesday, June 10, 2009

 An Iraqi women pleads for freedom as an US soldier arrests her.
 US soldiers committed a lot of human violations against women in Iraq.

 The story winds back to 1971 during the tensed Cold War period between the USSR and the USA, when US printed a lot of dollars in paper.
 When the French Government demanded Gold in return, the US government didn’t have enough gold for the money it has already printed.
 A deal was done with the OPEC or the Organization of Petroleum Exporting Countries and globally oil and natural gas were dealt in dollars.
 The US Government got oil just for printing dollars in paper.
-Smart idea isn’t it?
-From that point on, every nation that needed to buy oil had to first hold US dollars, which meant that they exchanged their goods and services for dollars, which the treasury of US just printed.
-Getting everything just for printing papers with some figures?
-Smart idea, isn't it?
+From that point on, every nation that needed to buy oil had to first hold US dollars, which meant that they exchanged their goods and services for dollars, for which the treasury of US just printed.

 Huga Chavez was the Venezuelan President who criticized American policies and sold Oil and Petroleum in Euro instead of US dollar.
 As usual CIA played a crucial role in many attempts to overthrow his regime and wasn't successful.